simshadows/discord-mentionbot/README.md

 # Discord-mentionbot
 An extensible, multi-server Discord bot.

-**This bot is still in at a really early stage in development.
+**This bot is still at a really early stage in development.
 I suggest you don't use it just yet...**

-One of the key features is its suite of mention-searching modules.
-You can:
-* configure it to PM mentions when offline, and/or
-* get the bot to search the entire chat history for your mentions so you don't have to.
+Key features:

+* **Persistent data and settings** *(Still under development)*
+* **Modularity**: Modules give the bot functionality.
+* **Customizability**: Server owners are able to set up installed modules and change settings as desired. *(Still under development)*
+* **Hierarchical Permissions System**: Assign roles different permission levels.
+Apart from the bot owner and server owner, there are 9 assignable permission levels, including a "No Privileges" level.
+* **Server-isolation**: Each server is treated separately with their own installed modules, settings, and functionality.^[Modules are usually designed to only view and manipulate the server it's installed for.
+However, some modules are also designed to work inter-server (such as stat-tracking).
+This of course also shows that modules are not explicitly restricted from viewing and manipulating servers it's not installed for.
+This can be a problem if there are bugs, security flaws, and generally poorly designed modules (all of which are unintended).
+While all effort is made to fix any of these, security is not a key focus at the moment, so only essential security features and simple checks are implemented.]

-Currently, no other modules are available as the main program structure is being built and perfected.
+Currently, no other modules are available while the main program structure is being built.
 Check back later though!

 **Notes:**